 - Many mushrooms on the tree

-- Big rotten branches, with a portion of them fallen off
+- Big rotten branches, with a portion of them falling off

-- The tree is less hard (test it by touching and knocking on the wood)
+- The tree is less hard (test it by touching and knocking on wood)

 RELATED: How to harvest healthy Chaga?

 For us to keep using Chaga, the fungus needs to be harvested sustainably as it can take up to 20 years for it to mature.
 Sustainable harvesting of Chaga means that 40-50% of the fungus will be left on the tree.

 Unfortunately, many bigger companies are irresponsibly damaging the trees in the forest to harvest Chaga and selfishly taking the entire piece of Chaga they find, leaving the once thriving and beautiful birch tree to die.
 That’s why we encourage people to research the companies they wish to purchase from.

 If you decide to go Chaga “hunting” yourself, use the proper tools.
 A sharp hatchet will help to cut off pieces of the mushroom without damaging the tree.
 Remember that only 3 small chunks of Chaga last you months of use.
 Don’t forget; you can re-use the chunks 6 or more times.
 An indicator for this is to keep using them in hot water until the water turns clear.

 Chaga is a hard, dense polypore mass that’s properties need to be extracted.
 The extraction requires prolonged simmering or soaking.
 This process makes the beneficial components bioavailable to the human body – meaning the body can absorb the nutrients.

 Whilst consuming raw Chaga does no harm other than potentially causing slight digestion problems, it does no good to your body.

 Traditionally, the polypore is broken into small pieces, then boiled to make tea.
 The fungus is removed before drinking the tea.
 It is also commonly finely powdered and mixed into liquids.
 As well as combined with binders to make a salve or medicinal application.